 XRP has not entered mainstream use quite yet.
 The financial institutions that use Ripple’s network are still in the testing phase.
 While XRP has potential in the international payment space, it has yet to be thoroughly tested by large, mainstream banks.

 XRP is an interesting cryptocurrency that’s been gaining momentum in the financial sector for its ability to facilitate cross-border payments and currency exchange.
-It’s faster than Bitcoin — taking a few seconds per transaction as opposed to an hour or more — and has the potential to provide a better method for completing international payments.
+It’s faster than bitcoin — taking a few seconds per transaction as opposed to an hour or more — and has the potential to provide a better method for completing international payments.
+However, Ripple’s, and thus XRP’s, future success could hinge on the ongoing lawsuit by the SEC.

 GOBankingRates’ Crypto Guides